Kei-K23/summarizar-webapp/README.md

 4. Start the development server: npm run dev

-5. Open your browser and visit http://localhost:3000 to use the application.

 ## Features

 - Summarize Articles: Enter the URL of an article, and the application will fetch and display a summary for you.